dickwall/subcut/NewIn2.0.md

   bind [X] toClass [Y]
   ```

-  has been deprecated in favor of either "to newInstanceOf[Y]" or "to moduleInstanceOf[Y]" instead.
+  has been deprecated in favor of either `to newInstanceOf [Y]` or `to moduleInstanceOf [Y]` instead.
 They are
-  more expressive, and toClass [Y] often messed up scala's semicolon inference anyway.
+  more expressive, and `toClass [Y]` often messed up scala's semicolon inference anyway.

-* Re-settable singleton bindings when modules are altered: one problem with subcut 1.0 is that once a
+* Re-settable singleton bindings when modules are altered (module singleton): one problem with subcut 1.0 is that once a
   lazy binding had been evaluated, it always had that value even if you altered the module - traits
   could be explicitly re-bound, but in some cases other instances that were injected with those re-bound
   values were not updated, so they had the old instance with the old inner binding still in it.
 In subcut